-The Onan series YB generator is a broad range, four pole, revolving field, brushless, 3 phase unit available in both 50 or 60 Hz.
+The UR generator is a four pole, revolving field generator designed for 1500 (50 Hz) or 1800 (60 Hz) r/min operation.
+Excitation is provided with a brushless exciter mounted inboard of the generator endbell.
 The generator rotor is directly coupled to the engine flywheel with a flexible drive disc.
 Engine speed determines generator frequency.
 A centrifugal blower (on the drive disc) circulates discharged air through an outlet in the blower end.
 See Figure 2-1.

-As specified in Voltage/Current Options, Table 2-1.
-Voltage Code 17 and 517 generators are reconnectible to provide the listed voltage options.
+As specified in Voltage/Current Options, Table 2-1, generators are reconnectible to provide the listed voltage options.
 Output rating is 0.8 PF.
-The broad range characteristic of the generator is that it can be operated continuously in a range of 120-to 139- volts per element and still maintain the same kilowatt output.
+See Figure 2-2 and Table 2-1.